Burstall/hedera-solidity-testharness/README.md

 ## Results
 Approval of FT / NFT check out
-Sending HBAR using HTS does not trigger the receive code in the SC Solidity calls ot contract do trigger the code **AND** special variables are populated
+Sending HBAR using HTS does not trigger the receive code in the SC Solidity calls to contract do trigger the code **AND** special variables are populated

+# Local Instance
+docker compose up -d
+docker-compose down -v; git clean -xfd; git reset --hard